jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 - react
 ---

 I’ve been learning [React](https://facebook.github.io/react), a JavaScript library by Facebook for building user interfaces, for the past few days during my commute—it’s been challenging, but a lot of fun.
-After a couple of days of learning the basics (reading their [Getting Started](https://facebook.github.io/react/docs/getting-started.html) introduction to React and following their [tutorial](https://facebook.github.io/react/docs/tutorial.html)), I reconfigured my `Gulpfile.js` to include React in my local development environment.
+After a couple of days of learning the basics (reading their [Getting Started](https://facebook.github.io/react/docs/getting-started.html) introduction to React and following their [tutorial](https://facebook.github.io/react/docs/tutorial.html)), I reconfigured my `gulpfile.js` to include React in my local development environment.

 <!--more-->

 ## Setup

-*Note: If you’re new to Gulp, you may want to get familiarized with it before continuing (this post assumes you’re familiar with it).
-Here are [two](http://alistapart.com/blog/post/getting-started-with-gulp) [articles](https://css-tricks.com/getting-started-gulp/) that’ll help you get started with Gulp.*
+*Note: If you’re new to gulp, you may want to get familiarized with it before continuing (this post assumes you’re familiar with it).
+Here are [two](http://alistapart.com/blog/post/getting-started-with-gulp) [articles](https://css-tricks.com/getting-started-gulp/) that’ll help you get started with gulp.*

-My Gulp workflow features the following:
+My gulp workflow features the following:

 - Sass and Autoprefixer
 - Convert JSX to JavaScript